 Can I break or cancel a delay node?

-Below is an example of a Blueprint I created that didn’t work as required to start with, but after some additional logic I got it working as was required.
+Below is an example of a Blueprint I created that didn’t work as required, for the delay node needed to be canceled in certain scenarios, but after some additional logic I got it working as required.

 I’d created a simple ‘auto – on or off’ blueprint where if the player entered the (begin overlap) collision box it turned on a light.
 The light would then be triggered to turn off when leaving the (end overlap) collision box.
 To make this a little more realistic I added a delay node to stop the light turning off immediately.
 See code below: